Things I built.

 Real-time agile estimation tool.
 Create a room, share the code, everyone votes simultaneously and the cards flip at once so nobody anchors to the first number.
 Built for remote teams tired of estimation calls going sideways, with Firebase handling room state across every player in real time.

-Multi-page site for Bundelkhand Vikas Sewa Aashram, a grassroots organisation in Orai working across 22 districts of Bundelkhand since 1994.
-Five pillars of work across three decades, built as a PWA so it loads on the slow rural connections the audience actually has.
+Multi-page site for Bundelkhand Vikas Sewa Aashram, a grassroots organisation in Bundelkhand working across 22 districts since 1994.
+Built as a PWA so it loads on the slow rural connections the audience actually has.
 Full SEO, security hardening, and a Hindi and English toggle.